mdkhanga/mjcomponents/poker/README.md

 # Poker
 The Poker service can evaluate whether a set of 7 cards is a straight hand.

-Each card has a value from 1 to 3
+Each card has a value from 1 to 13

 1 - Ace
 11 - Jack
 12 - Queen
 13 - King

-Each card has a type.
+Each card has a type
 Valid types are CLUBS, DIAMONDS, HEARTS, SPADES.

 ## Straight hand
 7 cards
-5 of which be sequential values.
+5 of which be sequential values
-Ace can be 1 or 14.
-(14 is not a valid input.
-1 will substitute in its place) 1,2,3,4,5 are sequential.
+1,2,3,4,5 are sequential
-10,11,12,13,1 are sequential.
+10,11,12,13,1 are sequential
-10,11,12,13,2 is not sequential.
+10,11,12,13,2 are not sequential

 ### Building